 We get another new character in the reindeer, Tobias, who is a pretty old reindeer living by himself out in the wilderness.
 His shtick is Mr. Magoo.
 He’s blind as a bat and frequently does silly things because he can’t see well.
 Also, he’s kinda looney.
 I went back and forth with liking Tobias.
 On one hand, he can be funny, but on the other hand his shtick is horribly cliché and one-note.
 On one hand, his backstory is kinda interesting and his life at the moment is a bit sad, but on the other hand his backstory kinda doesn’t make sense and is a bit dumb.

 Last note, the thing with Niko attempting to go Santa Speed is arguably the most predictable part of this movie.
 It’s completely obvious that he will be able to do it by the end.

-Ranting over with, the art and animation are about on par with the original movie’s though the lip-synching is noticeably worse.
+The art and animation are about on par with the original movie’s, though the lip-synching is noticeably worse.

 The voice acting is alright, though, again, the emoting and vocal volumes need work.

-Bottomline: I have more problems with this movie than I did the last, but it is a perfectly fine movie.
+Bottom Line: I have more problems with this movie than I did the last, but it is a perfectly fine movie.
 If you were a fan of the original, give it a shot.
 If not, skip it.
 Also skip it if you’re looking for a fun Christmas movie.
-Despite the tagline being ‘A Christmas Adventure’ there is a staggering lack of anything really Christmas-y.
-If anything, it seems to purposely skip out on it and the stuff they do include seems really forced.
+Despite the tagline being ‘A Christmas Adventure’ there is a staggering lack of anything really Christmassy.
+If anything, it seems to purposely skip out on it, and the stuff they do include seems really forced.